iservicebus/iservicebus.github.io/_posts/2024-02-05-demystifying-llm-1.md

 The model's inferences are heavily influenced by the quality and sources of its training data.
 High-quality, diverse data sources contribute to a robust and unbiased foundation, while skewed or limited data can lead to biases and inaccuracies in the LLM's outputs.

-## Fine-Tuning Model: Delving Deeper into Domain Expertise
+## Fine-Tuning Model - Delving Deeper into Domain Expertise

 Building upon the broad foundation of common knowledge established by the Foundation Model, the Fine-Tuning Model acts as a specialized overlay.
 This additional layer empowers the LLM to hone its capabilities for specific subjects or domains.
 Imagine it as a customized textbook meticulously tailored to a particular field of study.
 Just as a student immerses themselves in focused study to gain deep subject matter expertise, the Fine-Tuning Model enables the LLM to specialize in diverse domains, ranging from medicine to technology.